This album was delayed a lot and was really hard to produce and finish. The album was recorded 3 times in different studios.

 South Beach Studio tapes

 South Beach was the place they recorded.
-I heard that the studio was rather lax in regard security, in 1996, Marlin Hotel, from a band perspective of music ownership.
-There was stacks of tapes produced and a case of what was copied.
+I heard that the studio was rather relaxed in regard to security, in 1996, Marlin Hotel, from a band perspective of music ownership.
+There were stacks of tapes produced and a case of what was copied.
 They used to catalogue the tapes on a daily basis and then archive them into their vaults – some tunes would have dozens of takes.
+Different tapes with different dates featured different versions of the songs, some closer to being finalized than others.

-A lot of stuff recorded in 96 was with other songwriters such as Cantrell, Hudson, Frederiksen, Child, Deleo, etc. There was various articles/reviews done during and after the Miami recordings saying what they’d done and who with including Hudson on “Innocent Man”.
+A lot of stuff recorded in 96 was with other songwriters such as Cantrell, Hudson, Frederiksen, Child, Deleo, etc. There was various articles/reviews done during and after the Miami recordings saying what they’d done and who with (including Hudson on “Innocent Man”).
 A lot of the 96 sessions were with either drum machine or Ferrone on drums rums.
-Ballard and Frederiksen are very talented multi-talented artists that could work with the band on a recording perspective in playing instruments with them and making demos.
-A lot of it I think was Tyler and Perry working with Ballard and then bringing the ideas to the rest of the band when ready to record.
+Ballard and Frederiksen are very talented multi-talented artists that could work with the band from a recording perspective in playing instruments with them and making demos.
+A lot of it was Tyler and Perry working with Ballard and then bringing the ideas to the rest of the band when ready to record.

-This studio tape had a side blank, the “B Side”.
-Sadly that side of the tape listed a bunch of really never before heard song.
-Here’s a pictures of that tape, it’s an original copy of the “South Beach Studio” from the 1996 sessions, the tape indicated that this was once Steven’s copy.
-Some how, years and years later, this image leaked:
+The studio tape pictured had a blank side, the “B Side”.
+Sadly that side lists a few never before heard song titles (Little Miss Funk it Up, King Kong).
+The jacket is from an original copy of the “South Beach Studio” tape from the 1996 sessions, the tape indicated that this was once Steven’s copy.
+Somehow, around 2006 this image leaked:

 Aerosmith Demo Songs Tape 2/21/96 Tape 10+2